 LinkedIn carousel best practices for B2B in 2026

-LinkedIn carousels (officially called document posts) are one of the highest-performing organic content formats on LinkedIn in 2026.
-For B2B marketers, they combine the visual pull of a slide deck with the native reach of a feed post, and the data backs that up.
+LinkedIn carousel best practices for B2B in 2026 are grounded in one reality: document posts are consistently the highest-performing organic content format on the platform.
+For B2B marketers, carousels combine the visual pull of a slide deck with the native reach of a feed post, and the data backs that up.

 According to the Oktopost LinkedIn Benchmark (March 2026, n = 1,000+ B2B company pages), the median B2B LinkedIn engagement rate sits at 5.72%, with a median of 826 impressions and 51 engagements per post.
 The top 10% of B2B company pages hit 22.45% engagement.
 If your carousel content is not part of that mix, you are leaving reach on the table.

-This guide covers everything you need to know about LinkedIn carousel specs, design best practices, and publishing workflows in 2026.
+This guide covers LinkedIn carousel best practices for 2026, including technical specs, design principles, and publishing workflows.
 Whether you are creating your first document post or optimizing an existing carousel program, the specs, benchmarks, and tactical advice below are based on real B2B data.

 LinkedIn retired the original native carousel ad format for organic posts several years ago.
 What remains, and what most marketers mean when they say “LinkedIn carousel,” is the LinkedIn document post.
 You upload a PDF, PowerPoint, or Word file, and LinkedIn renders each page as a swipeable card in the feed.